 Licensure is needed for some positions within the human services industry.
 Each state has different licensing requirements.
 For instance, individuals pursuing careers as counselors or therapists often need a license to practice in their states.
 A counselor who wishes to receive a license in his or her state must obtain the appropriate educational background and work experience.
 As an example, in New Jersey, a licensed counselor needs 60 credits of course work in counseling and three years of supervised work experience.

 A common question before enrolling in a degree program is: What jobs can I get with a human services degree?
 Careers with a human services degree are varied due to the broad nature of the discipline.
-Here are a few careers that are possible after finishing an undergraduate degree in human services.
+Here are a few human services bachelors degree jobs that are possible after finishing an undergraduate degree in human services.

 Human services degree jobs also include assistant and aide positions within fields such as childcare and medical care.
 Social service assistants and aides are hired by nursing homes, medical centers, and government agencies to create treatment plans for clients and make recommendations for their ongoing care.